uw-vortex/VORTEX-handbook/02-roles-expectations.md

 * Take initiative - you have to be self-motivated to secure your interests and don’t be passive about your objectives;
 * Contribute to positive/collaborative environment;
 * Share ideas/questions as well as interesting findings; and,
-* Follow through with commitments
+* Follow through with commitments.

 ## Undergraduate Volunteers